This story originally appeared in our July 2017 issue. Some of the parties quoted are no longer in the same roles.

 Roots n Blues n BBQ

-As summer fades and fall approaches, in rolls the sweet sounds and savory flavors of Roots N Blues N BBQ.
+As summer fades and fall approaches, in roll the sweet sounds and savory flavors of Roots N Blues N BBQ.
 The festival has brought the euphonic melodies of some of the best in blues, along with the best in barbecue, to Columbia for the past 10 years.

 The simplicity of two stages, good food and good music combine to make this event stand out for its willingness to maintain focus on the true star of the show: the music.
 “There’s not a lot of bells and whistles involved in what we’re doing.
 No smoke and mirrors… I think we appeal to music lovers, and there are a lot of music lovers out there,” King says.